Kosovo War: Civilians killed by KLA forces

-The KLA abducted and murdered Serbian, Roma, and moderate Albanian civilians during and after the war.
+The KLA abducted and killed Serbian, Roma, and moderate Albanian civilians during and after the war.
 The exact number of civilians killed by the KLA is not known, though estimates conducted in the initial post-war months listed several hundreds with the targeting of non-Albanians intensifying in the immediate aftermath of KFOR deployment.
-Although more than 2,500 non-Albanians are believed to have been killed in the period between 1 January 1998 and 31 December 2000, it is unclear how many of them were killed by the KLA or KLA affiliated groups.
+Although more than 2,500 non-Albanians are believed to have been killed in the period between 1 January 1998 and 31 December 2000, it is not known how many of them were killed by the KLA or affiliated groups.